tonytvo/blog-generator/content/blog/growing-object-orented-guided-by-tests-summary/index.md

     - we might use mocks to simulate behaviour that is hard to trigger with the library
     - we might use mocks to test a sequence of calls.

+## Communication over classification
+- Use interfaces to name roles played by objects and describe the messages they'll accept.
+Keep interfaces as narrow as possible.
+- We can use interfaces to define the available messages between objects, but we also need to express their communication protocols.
+- we use TDD with mock objects as a technique to make these communication protocols visible, as a tool for discovering them during development and as a description when revisiting the code
+- TDD with mock objects also encourages information hiding if similar interfaces represent different concepts, we can make a point of making them distinct. - A decision to separate similar-looking interfaces is an excellent time to reconsider their naming
+- Another time to consider refactoring interfaces is when we start implementing them.

 # tell, don't ask - law of Demeter
 - This style produces more flexible code because it's easy to swap objects with the same role.
 The caller sees nothing of their internal structure or the rest of the system behind the role interface.
 - we ask when